A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 The city’s lively creative community resides in this 26-block National Register Historic District.

-Set in sumptuous early 19th-century buildings are one-off boutiques, quirky restaurants, performing arts venues and galleries, some of which we’ll cover below.
+Set in sumptuous early 19th-century buildings are one-off boutiques, quirky restaurants, performing arts venues and galleries, some of which I’ll cover below.

 Walking these streets you’ll be following the footsteps of ocean-going whalers, and historic figures both revered and reviled, like playwright Eugene O’Neill and turncoat Benedict Arnold.